Garage Conversion Ideas For Simple, Cost Effective Living Spaces

 But if you have regular guests staying over (for child care or dog sitting needs for example) then it makes sense to create a little home from home oasis for your guests.

-And in today’s world that spare guest room can become a second income from time to time with the popular room rental enterprise AirBNB.
+In today’s world that spare guest room can become a second income from time to time with the popular room rental enterprise AirBNB.

 The expectation for being able to travel freely (and on a budget) has opened up a terrific opportunity for anyone with a room to rent who is willing to open up their homes to paying guests and compete with budget hotels on a keen price per night basis.